-Fans Rally Around Christie Brinkley After She Apologizes For Her Breaking Arm
+Fans Rally Around Christie Brinkley After She Apologizes For Breaking Her Arm

 “Showbiz is all about getting a break, and Sailor and I both got one on ‘Dancing with the Stars’ this season.
 Sailor joined the cast when I got mine … ouch somebody stop me, it hurts to laugh!” she said, according to Good Morning America.

-Sailor said she was going on the show mainly of her mother, adding that she wanted to make her happy.
+Sailor said she was going on the show mainly because of her mother, adding that she wanted to make her happy.
 She also said that she was ready for the challenge.

-Dancing with the Stars premiers this week on ABC.
+Dancing with the Stars premieres this week on ABC.